Gingrich newcomer team takes on Romney stronghold

 | MANCHESTER, New Hampshire

-MANCHESTER, New Hampshire (Reuters)- As he surged from also-ran to a front-runner in the race for the Republican presidential nomination, Newt Gingrich put a 29-year-old newcomer in charge of his New Hampshire campaign.
+MANCHESTER, New Hampshire As he surged from also-ran to a front-runner in the race for the Republican U.S. presidential nomination, Newt Gingrich put a 29-year-old newcomer in charge of his New Hampshire campaign.

 It was October 21, when the former House of Representatives speaker was way behind in the race for the state's January 10 primary and few believed he had a chance to win the Republican nomination to challenge President Barack Obama next November.